oschrenk/notes/soap.md

 	soap:actor="URI"

 Sometimes these parts aren't intended to be read globally but only by some specific station.
-The station has to remove the conent before forwarding it along the path.
+The station has to remove the content before forwarding it along the path.

 	<soap:Header>
 	  <m:Trans xmlns:m="http://www.w3schools.com/transaction/"